amollberg/fragmap/README.md

 - Run `python setup.py develop`

+- Run `python update_tests.py`.
+This also needs to be run if you make changes to any repo under `tests/diffs/`

 - (Optional) Define the environment variable `FRAGMAP_DEBUG` to get access to the `--log` argument.

 # Autocompletion